andre4k14/smolcalc/README.md

-All possible operators are list in the table below.
+All possible operators are listed in the table below.

 | operators   | symbole | Syntax  |
 | :---        | :----:  |:----:   |